MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 | <input type="checkbox" /> | 7.  | |  |
 | <input type="checkbox" /> | 8.  | |  |

+From the Zero Trust stack diagram:

+SaaS and PaaS
+Deploy cloud native filtering and protection for known threats

+IaaS with Azure AD DS
+Deploy cloud network segmentation with fully distributed ingress/egress cloud micro-perimeters and deeper micro-segmentation Use Azure DDoS Protection Standard for ML-based threat protection and filtering with context-based signals

+Across SaaS/PaaS/IaaS
+Deploy on-premises network segmentation with many ingress/egress cloud micro-perimeters and some micro-segmentation Require encryption for all traffic connections, between IaaS components, and between on-premises users and apps (including over ExpressRoute, if used)

 After completing these deployment objectives, you will have built out the **network** section of the Zero Trust architecture.

 ## Next step